 Nowhere to Go: Mentally Ill Youth in Crisis

-60 Minutes ran a story earlier this year – “Nowhere to Go: Mentally Ill Youth in Crisis”
+60 Minutes ran a story – “Nowhere to Go: Mentally Ill Youth in Crisis”

 - which revealed significant problems in the mental health care system in the country.
 It specifically focused on mentally ill youth and highlighted the problems through interviews at Yale (my alma mater) New Haven Hospital.

 The full video is below after some of the highlights I have excerpted here:

 Last November 19th, Virginia State Senator Creigh Deeds was slashed and stabbed repeatedly by his own son.
 Gus Deeds was 24 years old and had been struggling with mental illness.
 He and his father had been in an emergency room just hours before the attack but didn’t get the help that they needed.
 The story of what went wrong with his medical care exposes a problem in the way that America handles mental health.
 It’s a failure that came to the fore with the murders at Sandy Hook Elementary School.